isabella232/journeys.en/help/using/about/get-started.md

 1. **Configure an action**

-    If you're using a third-party system to send your messages, you need to configure its connection with Journey Orchestration.
+    If you're using a third-party system to send your messages, you need to configure its connection with [!DNL Journey Orchestration].
 See [](../action/about-custom-action-configuration.md).

     If you are using Adobe Campaign Standard to send messages, you need to configure the built-in action.
 See [](../action/working-with-adobe-campaign.md).